Rick Crawford (racing driver): Truck Series

 In 1997, Crawford moved to the Craftsman Truck Series with his Circle Bar team.
 He qualified for every race, had ten top-tens, a top-five at Texas Motor Speedway and finished twelfth in the points.
 He was also runner-up to Kenny Irwin Jr. for the NASCAR Craftsman Truck Series Rookie of the Year.
 The next season, he picked up his first career win at Homestead-Miami Speedway.
-Unfortunately, the team struggled to find consistency, with only five top-ten finishes and he dropped to eighteenth in the standings.
+The team struggled to find consistency, with only five top-ten finishes and he dropped to eighteenth in the standings.
 Crawford started 1999 with two consecutive top-tens, but only wound up fourteenth in the points, scoring ten top-tens and four top fives.

 In 2001, Crawford finished eighth in points, his first top-ten points finish, he would earn sixteen top tens and ten top fives.
 The 2002 season would prove to be Crawford's most successful, although winless for the season he had seventeen top-ten finishes, a career high twelve top-five finishes, two poles (at Dover and Phoenix), and finished second in the standings only 46 points behind champion Mike Bliss.
 2003 saw him grab his second victory, at the Florida Dodge Dealers 250, in a memorable three-wide race to finish line at Daytona International Speedway.
 He finished the season seventh in points with 16 top tens and ten top-fives.

-In 2004 in his first race after a massive crash at Atlanta Motor Speedway, in which Tina Gordon and Hank Parker Jr. were also involved, he picked up a win at Martinsville Speedway.
+In 2004, in his first race after a massive crash at Atlanta Motor Speedway, in which Tina Gordon and Hank Parker Jr. were also involved, Crawford picked up a win at Martinsville Speedway.
 He would finish the season with nine top-tens and four top-fives, and fell to twelfth in points.
 Despite a win at Loudon in 2005, Crawford finished seventeenth in points, mainly due to missing the first race of his Truck career after suffering injuries, ironically while practicing for the Built Ford Tough 225.
 Boris Said, who was scheduled to be a guest on the Speed Channel's race coverage, was hired to drive the truck.
 While he wrecked later in the race, he returned to the booth to cover the rest of the race, as the late Neil Bonnett once did at Talladega Superspeedway in 1993 after taking a wild ride into the tri-oval.
 He did score two poles at Atlanta and Martinsville and had eleven top-tens and three top-fives.